platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     ```

     In the output of the above command, you should be able to verify
-    that the Pod is running a container using the pal-tracker image you
+    that the Pod is running a container using the `pal-tracker` image you
     published to the container registry.
     If you need to debug any issues,
-    take a look at the Events section of the `kubectl describe pod`
+    take a look at the `Events` section of the `kubectl describe pod`
     output.

-# Routing traffic to your application
+# Route traffic to your application

-There are two problems to solve with container orchestration web
+There are two problems to solve when routing an external inbound request
-application routing and handling inbound traffic coming from outside the
-platform:
+to a web application running on a container orchestration platform

 1. How a web request from outside the platform makes it to inside the
     platform's container network.